Rob Carpenter (running back): New York Giants

+Mentorship of John Tuggle

 In his final years on the Giants, Carpenter served as a mentor to fullback John Tuggle, who was the last pick of the 1983 NFL draft.
 Carpenter helped Tuggle became the first player ever picked last in the draft to make the NFL on the team that drafted him, and Tuggle ended up relieving him as starting fullback when he suffered an injury in week 13.

-Tuggle was diagnosed with cancer in the offseason and never played again, dying on August 30th, 1986.
-Carpenter said the experience effected him significantly, telling the New York Times "I think about him every day.
+Tuggle was diagnosed with cancer in the offseason and never played again, dying on August 30, 1986, just prior to the opening of the Giants season.
+The Giants would go on to win Super Bowl XXI that season, their first world championship since 1956.

+Carpenter said the experience with Tuggle affected him significantly, telling the New York Times "I think about him every day.
 I loved his enthusiasm right away.
 He was very positive and friendly, so I tried to get him that fifth running back spot on the team."

-Carpenter also said Tuggle's struggle with cancer influenced his decision to leave the team in 1985, stating "I had a hard time dealing with it.
-Since I felt so responsible for his making the team, I felt I had to get out of there."
+Carpenter also said Tuggle's struggle with cancer influenced his decision to leave the team in 1985.
+"I had a hard time dealing with it," he said.
+"Since I felt so responsible for his making the team, I felt I had to get out of there."